gaverhae/blog/blog/content/md/posts/2021-10-24-aws-email-forwarding-tf.md

 far as I know, so we'll need to run Terraform twice.
 What this looks like in practice is that we'll run Terraform once with the action commented out, then uncomment the action, and run it again.
-On the second run, the only thing it will do is add that one action to the rule.
+On the second run, the only thing it will do is add that one action to the — now-existing and permissioned — rule.

 With that out of the way, here is the rule, with the Lambda action commented
 out: